ThreatConnect-Inc/threatconnect-developer-docs/sdk_docs.md

 The example demonstrates how to delete an Incident Resource in the ThreatConnect platform.
 For more information on the purpose of each line of code, see the **Code Highlights** section below.

-Note: In the prior example, no API calls are made until the `commit()` method is invoked.
+Note: In the prior example, no API calls are made until the `delete()` method is invoked.

 <b>Code Highlights</b>